KAYIWONG/cse15l-lab-report/LabOne.md

 The following is the link about some text format. https://commonmark.org/help/ After you finshed it, then just "Commit Changes", and you should be able to see your files!

-Tips about uploading picture, you have to download your pic in your desktop, ex "pic1.png", then go to your Github pages, add files then upload the pic1.png in your account.
-Then, uses the text format upload above, and you should be able to upload.
+Tips about uploading picture, you need to download your pic into your desktop, ex "pic1.png".
+Then go to your Github pages, click add files and then upload the pic1.png to your Github files.
+Then, uses the text format upload above.
+For pics either "pic1.png or the whole link".
+Then, refresh your pages and go to Setting, then click "Pages" and copy your own account link.
+Put your new files name and add "html" at the end of your links.
+Then, you should be able to see your new files pages.

 ---END---